Essential Manners for Couples

 From Snoring and Sex to Finances and Fighting Fair—What Works, What Doesn't, and Why

-The follow up to his New York Times bestseller Essential Manners for Men, Essential Manners for Couples is Peter Post’s latest look at manners and relationships from his unique perspective.
-Herein find the secrets to a long and happy marriage or partnership—without psychoanalysis or prescription medication.
-Couples’ most mischievous manners foibles (his own included) are recounted through the author’s self-deprecating humor, clarity and wit.
+The follow up to his New York Times bestseller Essential Manners for Men, Essential Manners for Couples is Peter Post’s look at manners and relationships from his unique perspective.
+Find the secrets to a long and happy marriage or partnership—without psychoanalysis or prescription medication.
+Couples’ most mischievous manners foibles (his own included) are recounted through the author’s self-deprecating humor, clarity, and wit.

 About the Author

 Peter Post is the managing director of The Emily Post Institute and author of five etiquette books including the New York Times bestseller Essential Manners for Men, and Playing Through: A Guide to the Unwritten Rules of Golf.
 Since its release, Essential Manners for Men has been reprinted eight times and Peter has done more than 500 media interviews on the subject of men’s manners.

 Most recently as coauthor of the third edition of The Etiquette Advantage in Business: Personal Skills for Professional Success, takes a comprehensive look at the world of business etiquette.
 As a business etiquette expert, Peter covers topics ranging from CEO ethics to dealing with coworkers with body odor; from dinner party etiquette to the top questions about email at work.